Skip to main content Skip to main navigation

 • Your registered business name

-• You may need to confirm that you have been registered for GST for at least 12 months
+• Your Business Activity Statements (BAS) for the last 12 months (you may need to confirm that you've been registered for GST for at least 12 months).

-If you’ve recently started your own business and don’t yet have the documents you need to apply for a home loan, there may be other ways we can assess your application.
+If you’ve recently started your own business and don’t yet have the documents you need to apply for a home loan, there may be other ways to assess your application.
+Reach out to your local Home Finance Manager to discuss your options – we’re always happy to help.

-• financial and income statements
+• Financial and income statements

-• savings history
+• Savings history

-• outstanding loans or debt (car or personal loans, prior home loans, credit cards)
+• Outstanding loans or debt (car or personal loans, prior home loans, credit cards)

-• existing assets (real estate, vehicles, investments, superannuation)
+• Existing assets (real estate, vehicles, investments, superannuation)

-• loan amount and serviceability
+• Loan amount and serviceability

-• your deposit (based on the property value and loan-to-value ratio)
+• Your deposit (based on the property value and loan-to-value ratio)

-• whether you need Lenders Mortgage Insurance (LMI) to top up your deposit
+• Whether you need Lenders Mortgage Insurance (LMI) to top up your deposit.

 You may be eligible if you:

-• are self-employed
+• Are self-employed

-• have a 20% deposit saved
+• Have a 20% deposit saved

-• pay yourself a salary from the business or receive distributions from your partnership or trust
+• Pay yourself a salary from the business, or receive distributions from your partnership or trust

-• won't need to rely on any other sources of income to afford your home loan repayments
+• Won’t need to rely on any other sources of income to afford your home loan repayments.

 Things to consider when thinking about applying for a self-employed home loan

-When applying for a self-employed home loan there are a few things you can do to make the process as seamless as possible.
+When applying for a self-employed home loan, there are a few things you can do to make the process as seamless as possible:

-Firstly, maintaining good financial records is a must.
+1. Maintain good financial records.
 It’s always a good idea to have original copies of documents including past payslips, recent bank statements, tax returns and anything else that will help confirm your financial situation as a business owner.
-What matters most is that you can demonstrate consistent income, business growth and increased earnings over time.

 Ready to apply?

-We understand that applying for a home loan as a business owner can be overwhelming – but we’re here to help, every step of the way.
-For more information on how you can get into your home sooner, call us on 132 558 or visit a branch to chat to your local Home Finance Manager.
+We understand that applying for a home loan as a business owner can seem overwhelming – but we’re here to help, every step of the way.
+For more information on how you can get into your own home sooner, call us on 132 558 or visit a branch to chat to your local Home Finance Manager.

 Keep exploring